marcodpt/merlin/README.md

 returning the initial state.
    - `view`, `update`, `done`: Exactly as defined in `app`
  - `plugins` **[routeData => {...newData, ...routeData}]**:
-Plugins are executed sequentially, and must return objects that properties will be attached to `routeData`.
+An optional array of plugins, which are executed sequentially, and must return objects whose properties will be attached to `routeData`.

 #### routeData {url, route, path, Params, query, Query, old, ...newData}
  - `url` **string**: